Thinking about seeking an annulment?

 Don’t Guess.
 Get the Right Strategy.

-If a judge won’t annul the marriage, you may still need to file for divorce.
+If a judge won’t annul the marriage, you may still file for divorce.

 And how you start that process matters more than you think.